Addis Ababa City Administration: Education

 Primary and secondary education is the responsibility of Regional Education Bureaus.
 In each woreda, there are office departments that oversee/manage the education.

 Enrollment in primary and secondary education is free at first, parents need to cover the cost of educational material and uniforms.
 From grade 1 and 4, the primary instructional languages are Amharic and Oromo.
 In grade 12, if students fail to enroll in university, they orient to vocational school based on curriculum based.
 A student can obtain certificate after one year of study and a diploma after three years.

-At the level of tertiary education, certificates obtained through asylum have to go through a equivalent mechanism to be valid in Ethiopia.
+At the level of tertiary education, certificates obtained through asylum have to go through an equivalent mechanism to be valid in Ethiopia.
 For foreign nationals, the admission of Ethiopian higher education is not automatically qualify, instead they undergo equivalent assessment or verification of foreign certificates with Education Relevance and Quality Agency (HERQA).
 Once the process is completed, a student will enroll to Addis Ababa or Ambo University.

 They will have to sign a cost sharing commitment with the government for the tuition fee, 75% of whom covered by the government.
 Students assigned to any universities of the country by the Ministry of Education (MoE) after completion of grade 12 and scoring the minimum grade point average set by the MoE or through special placement exams.